Immunotactoid Glomerulopathy

 Structure

 In ITG, the immune system produces abnormal proteins called immunoglobulins.
 These proteins form large, organized structures known as microtubules.
-These microtubules deposit in the glomeruli, causing inflammation and scarring.
+These microtubules deposit in the glomeruli, causing and scarring.
 This disrupts the kidneys’ filtering mechanism, leading to impaired kidney function.

 Blood Involvement

-The abnormal immune deposits can leak into the bloodstream, causing various systemic issues.
+The abnormal immune deposits can leak into the bloodstream, causing various issues.
 High levels of proteins in the blood can lead to reduced immune function, making the body more susceptible to infections.
 Additionally, impaired kidney function can result in elevated blood pressure and electrolyte imbalances.

 Nerve Supply